brentstewart/nextpertise/content/posts/210215_network_templates.md

 The goals of the switching lab would be to cover the following key switching capabilities:
 * Spanning-tree and Rapid Spanning Tree
-* VLAN
+* VLANs
 * Trunk
-Port channel
+* Port channel
+* Intervlan routing (possibly with a router on a stick)
 * Port security
-* Router on a stick
 * Management - Telnet, SSH, HTTP, Syslog, TFTP
-* Authentication - static, RADIUS, TACACS
+* Authentication - static or RADIUS/TACACS
+The topology features three switches, but with the redundant connection provides some interesting cases for STP.
+Spanning Tree, possibly alone on this list, is a requirement for switches.
+It works so well that a lot of younger engineers don't even realize the problems that it prevents!
+The redundant connections can later be used for a port-channel as well.
+There's an external router (if the switch being considered is layer 2 only), plus three target devices to work through some VLAN examples.
+There are some advanced cases that this doesn't cover, mostly because I want to make these labs accessible for those who don't have tons of memory.
+Do you see anything I'm missing?

 ## Routing
 ![Routing Topology](/Topo-Routing.svg#floatsmallright)
-Router
+The goals of the routing lab would cover the following capabilities:
+* IPv4 and v6 support
-* Intervlan and WAN
+* Intervlan and WAN Routing
-* static
+* Static Routing
-* dynamic - RIP, OSPF, EIGRP, BGP
+* Dynamic routing - RIP, OSPF, EIGRP, BGP
-* ACLs
+* Access-lists
-* S2S VPN
+* Site-to-site VPN
 * Management - Telnet, SSH, HTTP, Syslog, TFTP
-* Authentication - static, RADIUS, TACACS
+* Authentication - static or RADIUS/TACACS
+Three routers covers most simple cases.
+It's important to point out that I'm not attempting to model _good designs_.
+I'm trying to create a lab that exercises the most definitive features of each class of devices while using the least amount of memory and processor so that these labs are accessible.
+One interesting note here - I don't have a lot of experience with IPv6.
+But the reason for the challenge is to push ourselves.
+There's enough complication here that we can implement a relatively static design with a lot of different tools to see how they differ.

 ## Firewall